kernelci/kernelci-api/README.md

 ## Generate SSH key and copy to SSH directory

-Use below command to generate SSH key.
+Use the below command to generate SSH key.
 It will store private key to `/home/username/.ssh/id_rsa_kernelci-api` file and public key to `/home/username/.ssh/id_rsa_kernelci-api.pub` file.

 ```
 $ ssh-keygen -f ~/.ssh/id_rsa_kernelci-api
 ```

-Use below command to copy the public key to ssh/user-data directory.
+Use the below command to copy the public key to ssh/user-data directory.
 ```
 $ cat ~/.ssh/id_rsa_kernelci-api.pub >> docker/ssh/user-data/authorized_keys
 ```

 SSH docker container will have /home/kernelci/.ssh/authorized_keys file.
-Now, the user will able to SSH to container using private key.
+Now, the user will be able to SSH to container using private key.
 ```
 $ ssh -i ~/.ssh/id_rsa_kernelci-api -p 8022 kernelci@localhost
 ```